AnikitDeveloper96/Wallpaper_App_React_Native/README.md

 yarn start
 ```

-## Step 2: Build and run your app
+### Step 2: Run Your App on a Device or Simulator

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
+With Metro running in a separate terminal, open a **new terminal window** from the project's root.
+Now you can build and launch the app on your desired platform.

-### Android
+#### For Android 🤖

 ```sh
 # Using npm